 In addition, courtesy is expected in classroom.
 In particular, you should refrain from chitchatting, making loud noises, or playing with electronic devices during lectures.
-You can also lose participation points if your behavior is disruptive to the class.
+You can also lose participation points if your behavior disrupts the class.

 Tutorials: Tutorials are an integral part of the course, and students are expected to attend.
-We will use them to expand on ideas presented in the text and in the lectures, to discuss homework problems and quizzes, and to provide an opportunity for you to ask questions about anything that you would like to clarify.
+We will use them to expand on ideas presented in the text and in the lectures, discuss homework problems and quizzes, and provide an opportunity to ask questions about anything you would like to clarify.